-This site is dedicated to Watkins / Wem / Wilson Guitars and Wem amps
+This site is dedicated to Watkins / WEM / Wilson Guitars and WEM amps

 This is a roughly chronological list of the many Copicat models which have been produced over the years.
 Below are some illustrations of the different types.